Tap-Payments/goSellSDK-Android/README.md

 ```android
     payButtonView = findViewById(R.id.payButtonId);
  ```
- 3. customize pay button look and feel or just use default one through SDKTrigeer instance.

 <a name="pay_button_appearance"></a>
-## Appearnce
+## Appearance
- To customize pay button appearnce you must inistantaite an object of SDKTrigger and then use it to do the customizatio as following
+ To customize pay button appearance you must instantiate an object of SDKTrigger and then use it to do the customization as following

  1. Instantiate an instance of SDKTrigger
  ```android